habedi/chilli/README.md

 This will generate HTML documentation in the `docs/api` directory, which you can serve locally with `make serve-docs` and view in your web browser at [http://localhost:8000](http://localhost:8000).

-> [!NOTE]
-> To generate the documentation, you need to have Zig (version 0.14.1) and Python 3 installed on your system.

 ### Examples

-Check out the [examples](examples/README.md) directory for examples of how Chilli can be used to build a variety of CLI applications.
+Check out the [examples](examples/) directory for examples of how Chilli can be used to build a variety of CLI applications.

 ### Feature Roadmap